Limited company dividend tax calculator (23-24)

 Important notes

-• There is a Dividend Allowance that applies to the first £1,000 of dividend income.
-This is reflected in the ‘Your Total Taxable Income’ cell in the calculator.
+• A Dividend Allowance applies to the first £500 of dividends.
+This is reflected in the calculator’s ‘Your Total Taxable Income’ cell.

 • The tax rates used in the calculator apply to England and Wales.

-• We have excluded the Employment Allowance from the calculator for simplicity, as sole director companies are ineligible to claim.
+• For simplicity, we have excluded the Employment Allowance from the calculator, as sole director companies are ineligible to claim it.
 You may be able to claim if you have 2+ employees (including directors).

 How are salary and dividends taxed?

-Salaries incur income tax, employers’ and employees’ NICs – which are all collected via the PAYE payroll process.
+Salaries incur income tax, employers’ and employees’ NICs – collected via the PAYE payroll process.

-The personal allowance for 2023/4 is £12,570.
-Assuming you are eligible to receive the total amount, there is no income tax due on salaries paid up to this threshold.
+The personal allowance for 2024/5 is £12,570.
+Assuming you can receive the total amount, no income tax is due on salaries paid up to this threshold.

 Class 1 Employers’ NICs – 13.8% on income over £9,100 (Secondary Threshold).

 Dividends incur dividend tax – which is levied according to the tax band you sit within.
-This is collected via the annual self-assessment process.
+This is collected via self-assessment.

 Dividends – further considerations

-You must only ever distribute dividends if there are sufficient retained profits in your company accounts.
-If you overpay dividends they could potentially be classed as ‘ultra vires’ (illegal), incurring the wrath of both HMRC and your accountant.
+You must only ever distribute dividends if sufficient retained profits exist in your company accounts.
+If you overpay dividends, they could be classified as ‘ultra vires’ (illegal), incurring the wrath of both HMRC and your accountant.

 Most businesses now use online accounting software, such as FreeAgent and Xero.